signaldatascience/R-curriculum/assignments/3-advanced-topics/nlp/nlp.md

 where $p_i = P(\text{spam} \mid w_i)$, the proportion of spam emails out of all the emails in which the word $w_i$ appears.

 * Calculate $P(\text{spam} \mid w_i)$ for each word in the training set.
 If a word appears only in spam emails, assign it a probability of $P(\text{spam} \mid w_i) = 0.999$ instead of 1; similarly, if a word appears only in ham emails, assign it a probability of $0.001$ rather than 0.
+(The assignment of probabilities aside from 0 or 1 when a word only shows up in a single category is called Laplace or [additive smoothing](https://en.wikipedia.org/wiki/Additive_smoothing), where we say that not observing any instances of an event should cause us to assign it a very *low* probability, but not one exactly equal to zero.[^laplace])

+[^laplace]: Regarding the rising of the sun, Laplace wrote: "But this number [the probability of the sun coming up tomorrow] is far greater for him who, seeing in the totality of phenomena the principle regulating the days and seasons, realizes that nothing at present moment can arrest the course of it."
+The statement in general is intended to illustrate the difficulty of using probability theory, specifically Laplace's [rule of succession](https://en.wikipedia.org/wiki/Rule_of_succession) in the particular case of the [sunrise problem](https://en.wikipedia.org/wiki/Sunrise_problem), to infer parameters of probability distributions.

 * Examine the words with the highest and lowest values of $P(\text{spam} \mid w_i)$.
 Interpret the results.
 Are they as you expected?

-It is difficult for computers to precisely calculate the product of many small probabilities due to [floating-point underflow](https://en.wikipedia.org/wiki/Arithmetic_underflow).
-As such, instead of performing a direct calculation of $p$, it is better to rewrite the above expression as
+It is difficult for computers to precisely calculate the product of many small probabilities due to [floating-point underflow](https://en.wikipedia.org/wiki/Arithmetic_underflow).[^underflow] As such, instead of performing a direct calculation of $p$, it is better to rewrite the above expression as

 $$\frac{1}{p} - 1 = \frac{1 - p_1}{p_1} \frac{1 - p_2}{p_2} \cdots \frac{1 - p_n}{p_n}$$

 so that the right hand side becomes a single product and to then take the logarithm of both sides to obtain

 $$\log \left( \frac{1}{p} - 1 \right) = \sum_{i=1}^n \left( \log (1 - p_i) - \log p_i \right).$$

+[^underflow]: For a given data type in some programming language, there is typically some value $f_\text{min}$ which is the magnitude of the smallest precisely representable floating-point number.
+As such, it becomes impossible to represent values in the interval $(-f_\text{min}, f_\text{min})$, known as the *underflow gap*.
+In the past, it was typical to simply set values in the underflow gap equal to 0, a practice known as *flushing to zero* on underflow.
+Newer versions of [IEEE 754](https://en.wikipedia.org/wiki/IEEE_floating_point), the international standard for floating-point arithmetic, have introduced [subnormal numbers](https://en.wikipedia.org/wiki/Denormal_number), a set of linearly spaced numbers in the underflow gap which allow for imprecise representation of values falling within that gap.
+(In contrast, if you look at [the non-exponent part](https://en.wikipedia.org/wiki/Normalized_number) of regular floating-point numbers written in scientific notation, they are *logarithmically* spaced.)

 $P(\text{spam}) = p$ can therefore be calculated from the value of the summation, which is much more amenable to floating-point calculations than our earlier product.